-Transmitting an HDMI signal to a TV using wireless can be done easily with the right device for your TV set up.
+Transmitting an HDMI signal to a TV wirelessly can be done easily with the right device for your TV set up.

 How Can You Send a TV Signal Wirelessly?

 A wireless HDMI transmitter and receiver will be needed and connected to the TV and sending device.

 For example, a Laptop HDMI can send a signal to a TV with the transmitter plugged into the laptop and the receiver plugged into the TV HDMI port.

 This also works with many other devices such as cable boxes, projectors, and almost any device with an HDMI output port.

 All wireless signals work best with a clear line-of-sight with no walls or other barriers blocking the signal.

 This is especially true when sending TV signals since it is a lot of data and needs to be sent in real-time.

 Another thing to consider is other wireless signals already in the air since other signals can collide and cause problems.

 This is especially true in the 2.4Ghz frequency which has become very full with many devices such as WiFi, Remote controls, Baby monitors, and much more.